Martin Peters: 1966 World Cup

 Alf Ramsey had seen Peters' potential quickly, and in May 1966 he gave the young midfielder his debut for England national team against Yugoslavia at Wembley.
 England won 2–0 and Peters had an outstanding debut.
 Nearly scoring twice he set up chances for Jimmy Greaves and for others.
 In the final preparation period for Ramsey prior to naming his squad for the 1966 FIFA World Cup, Peters played in two more of the scheduled warm-up games.
 Against Finland, he scored his first international goal in what was only his second appearance, and subsequently he made Ramsey's squad for the competition, as did his West Ham teammates Bobby Moore (the England captain) and Geoff Hurst.

 Though Peters did not play in the opening group game against Uruguay, the drab 0–0 draw prompted Ramsey into changes.
 The England coach had been toying with using a system which allowed narrow play through the centre, not operating with conventional wingers but instead with fitter, centralised players who could show willing in defence as well as spread the ball and their runs in attack.
 Peters therefore had become an ideal player for this 4-1-3-2 system, elegant in his distribution and strong in his forward running, yet showing the stamina, discipline and pace to get back and help the defence when required.
 This system was dubbed "the wingless wonders".

 Ramsey put Peters in the team for his fourth cap, for the second group game against Mexico, which England won 2–0.
 He kept his place as England got through their group, scraped past a violent Argentina side in the quarter finals (Peters' late cross set up Hurst's header for the only goal) and beat Portugal in the last four.
-The West Germany awaited in the final.
+West Germany awaited in the final.

 A tense but open game at Wembley saw the score at 1–1 in the final quarter of an hour when England won a corner.
 Alan Ball delivered it to the edge of the area to Hurst, who tried a shot on the turn.
 The ball deflected high into the air and bounced down into the penalty area where Peters rifled home a half-volley.
 West Germany equalised in the final seconds, though glory would still come the team's way with the 4–2 win in extra time, and Hurst – like Peters, winning only his eighth cap – completing a historic hat-trick.